yanlynnnnn/tp/docs/UserGuide.md

 You just purchased a bottle of conditioner for your client's hair treatment today for $15 (28-10-2020).

-You can follow the steps below to add the expense to GrAB3.
+You can follow the steps below to add the expense to Homerce.

 Steps :
 1. Type `addexp d/conditioner f/n v/15.00 dt/28-10-2020 t/hairsupplies` in to _Command Box_.
 2. Press `Enter` to execute.

 Outcome :
-1. GrAB3 will display a success message.
+1. Homerce will display a success message.

 {Example outcome screenshot}

 ##### Edit an Expense `editexp`

-You can use this command to edit an expense in GrAB3.
+You can use this command to edit an expense in Homerce.

 Format : `editexp INDEX [d/DESCRIPTION] [f/IS_FIXED] [v/VALUE] [dt/DATE] [t/TAG]`